deus-developer/cocoon/scripts/dist-worker/README.md

 The `ton_config` option must point to a JSON file containing TON network configuration with reliable liteserver endpoints.

+You may use the [configuration we provide](https://cocoon.org/resources/mainnet.cocoon.global.config.json) or supply your own.

 Example:
 ```bash
 # Use included mainnet config